meteor/meteor/docs/client/basic/sections/tracker.md

 <h2 id="tracker"><span>Tracker</span></h2>

-Meteor has a simple dependency tracking system which allows it to automatically rerun templates and other computations whenever [`Session`](#session) variables, database queries, and other data sources change.
+Meteor has a simple dependency tracking system which allows it to automatically rerun templates and other functions whenever [`Session`](#session) variables, database queries, and other data sources change.

 Unlike most other systems, you don't have to manually declare these dependencies &mdash; it "just works."
 The mechanism is simple and efficient.
-Once you've initialized a computation with `Tracker.autorun`, whenever you call a function that supports reactive updates, `Tracker` automatically records which data were accessed.
-Later, when those data change, the computation is rerun automatically.
+Once you've initialized a computation with `Tracker.autorun`, whenever you call a Meteor function that returns data, `Tracker` automatically records which data were accessed.
+Later, when this data changes, the computation is rerun automatically.
 This is how a template knows how to re-render whenever its [helper functions](#template_helpers) have new data to return.